Information overload, focus and blog extinction

 Urban Adventure League

 I feel you man, I feel you.
 And my blog doesn’t even have a like button (by choice).
-They also write:
+They also quote this sentence from another blogger:

 That sentence makes me sad, maybe mostly because I did not realize this.
 Has everyone else moved on?
 Maybe.
 But I’m still here.
 Am I (almost) alone?
 Yes.
 Am I sad about that?
 Yes.
 Have I posted more sporadically this year than ever before?
 Yes.
 Will I give up?
 Nope.